johanv/hamster2lp/README.md

 ## t2lp.sh

 This is a second tool, that imports tasks from taskwarrior into LiquidPlanner projects.
-It should be able to package the new tasks, but that does not work yet (TODO).
+It is able to package the new tasks, w00t ;-).

 ## how it works